Chelsea Grin: Line-up changes and Eternal Nightmare (2018–2022)

 On January 16, 2018, the band announced that they had entered the studio to begin recording a new album with producer Drew Fulk, along with Emmure's guitarist Josh Travis as a co-producer.

 In early 2018, Chelsea Grin were scheduled to complete the North American "Graveyard Shift" tour alongside Motionless in White and Every Time I Die, however were forced to pull out due to lead vocalist Alex Koehler's declining health.
-It was also confirmed around this time that guitarist Dan Jones has also left due to his enrollment in medical school at the University of Utah.
-Dan Jones has not performed with the band since his last tour with the band at Warped Tour 2016.
+It was also confirmed around this time that guitarist Dan Jones had also left due to his enrollment in medical school at the University of Utah.
+Dan Jones had not performed with the band since his last tour with the band at Warped Tour 2016.

 On March 1, 2018, guitarist Jake Harmond confirmed via Twitter that he would no longer be part of the band.
 In a further tweet, Harmond cited family reasons for his departure.

 Chelsea Grin declared that their fifth full-length, Eternal Nightmare, was officially finished in late March 2018.
 They stated that the record is "without hesitation our meanest, darkest, heaviest and most evil and honest creation to date."
 However, after this announcement, the group announced a month later (on April 27, 2018) that vocalist Alex Koehler is no longer a member of the band due to his struggle with alcoholism and mental health problems.
 The aforementioned announcement would imply that the record was recorded and finished with Koehler on vocals due to the order of which they were announced in, however this was later confirmed not to be the case as he was already replaced with the release of a music video for a new song entitled "Dead Rose" revealing Tom Barber of Lorna Shore as the new singer.
 The album was released on July 13, 2018.

 On July 24, 2020, Chelsea Grin released a new song titled "Bleeding Sun".
 On November 13, the band released another new song titled "Blind Kings".